 How to manage your student loans without forgiveness

-It’s hard to say what will happen with student loans in the future, as Biden has stated that he will not enact a student loan forgiveness plan through executive order and would like Congress to pass the plan.
+It’s hard to say what will happen with student loans in the future, as President Biden has turned his focus away from widespread forgiveness policies.
 The feasibility of such a plan is still uncertain, but there are a few things you can do to manage your student loans in the meantime.

 Take advantage of the interest-free period

 Most federal student loans are currently exempt from interest charges and required payments.
-These terms will remain in place until at least Sept.
-30, 2021.
+These terms will remain in place through Aug.
+31, 2022.

 If you are able, use the interest-free period as an opportunity to get ahead on your student loans.
-Pay as much as you can now before interest starts accruing again, or put the money you would be paying toward other debt — including private student loans.
+Pay as much as you can now before interest starts accruing again, or put the money you would be paying toward other debt, like private student loans or credit card debt.

 Apply for a different repayment plan

 While federal student loan borrowers are automatically enrolled in the standard 10-year repayment plan, there are other options for those struggling with monthly payments, including income-driven repayment plans and loan consolidation.
 Both of these options could lower your monthly payment by lengthening your repayment term.
 With the former, you’ll make payments over 20 to 25 years, while the latter could stretch your repayment by up to 30 years.